 How to Choose the Right Linux Distro

 The distro gives you the look and feel of the operating system.
-Applications are the different software programs that you can use in the Linux distribution You may be surprised to learn that there are thousands of software applications available for free with your Linux distribution.
+Just like Windows or OS X, applications are the different software programs that you can use in the Linux distribution.
+You may be surprised to learn that there are thousands of software applications available for free with your Linux distribution.

 Most Linux applications rely on donations to help fund the application development rather than charging for the application.
 Donations may be in the form of cash or work depending on your abilities.

 Most Linux distributions, as well as applications, are the result of many people working together or building upon the work of others.

 Most Linux distributions are not only free of cost but are also free to change and modify.
 You may create your own applications or your own Linux distribution.